-What often gets forgotten about when considering drug and alcohol addiction is the family members and loved ones of an addict.
-Most often, the biggest consideration and the most attention is put on the addict himself or herself, and not on the family members or loved ones of that addict.
-However, these persons often get more affected by addiction than anyone else does.
+What often gets forgotten when considering drug and alcohol addiction is the family members and loved ones of an addict.
+Most often, the biggest consideration and the most attention are put on the addict and not on the family members or loved ones.
+However, these persons often more affected by addiction than anyone else.

-One of the biggest struggles that the family members, loved ones, friends, co-workers, and associates of an addict struggle with is simply knowing what to do about their addicted loved one.
+One of the biggest struggles that the family members, loved ones, friends, co-workers, and associates of an addict struggle with is only knowing what to do with their addicted loved one.
 They struggle with this a lot, and not without good reason too.
-Being addicted to drugs and alcohol is a hard time, to say the least for anyone who is afflicted, and it is a hard time for those who have to watch it occur too.
+Being addicted to drugs and alcohol ‘s hard for anyone who is afflicted, and for those who have to watch it occur.

 Addiction affects family members and loved ones quite a bit and is very prevalent in this country.
 For example:

-- Crisis after crisis on and on has presented itself in the form of drug and alcohol abuse and addiction.
-However, nothing quite shows the devastating effects of drugs and alcohol like the sheer number of Americans who are in some way affected by it and what this means for the rest of us.
-By this, it is not just meant those who actually are abusing drugs and alcohol, but it is instead meant the family members and loved ones who are also affected by association.
-Truth be told, studies show that about one out of every ten Americans is related to someone who is addicted to drugs or alcohol, one out of every eight knows an addict, and one out of every five Americans has at some point in their life been adversely affected by somebody who was addicted.
+- Nothing shows the devastating effects of drugs and alcohol like the sheer number of Americans who are in some way affected.
+It is not just those who are abusing drugs and alcohol, but the family members and loved ones who are also impacted by association.
+Studies show that about one out of every ten Americans is related to someone who is addicted to drugs or alcohol, one out of every eight knows an addict, and one out of every five Americans has at some point in their life been adversely affected by somebody who was addicted.

-- About fifteen million Americans have an alcohol drinking problem of some kind.
-Whether they drink daily or binge, they still definitely have an alcohol problem of one kind or another that they have been struggling with for some time.
-For them, their alcohol use has resulted in a criminal arrest, termination from their job, or family disruption such as divorce or something similar to that, and other problems.
+- About fifteen million Americans have an alcohol problem of some kind.
+Whether they drink daily or binge, they still definitely have an alcohol problem that they have been struggling with for some time.
+For some, their alcohol use has resulted in a criminal arrest, termination from their job, or family disruption such as divorce or something similar to that, and other problems.
 It is important to realize that alcohol is a drug, it has always been a drug, and it always will be a drug too.
 In 2005 for example, 1.5 million Americans received treatment for alcohol addiction of one kind or another.

 Here are some tips for what to do when a family member or loved one comes to you with an addiction problem and asks for help: